 Being diagnosed with prediabetes doesn’t mean you will develop diabetes.
 Your doctor can help you come up with an effective plan to keep your blood sugar low, so that you can keep diabetes away for good.

-Prediabetes, the common precursor to diabetes, affects over 86 million of Americans, according to the Center for Disease Control.
+Prediabetes, the common precursor to diabetes, affects more than 86 million Americans, according to the Centers for Disease Control and Prevention.
 An estimated 90 percent of people with prediabetes don’t even realize they have this condition.
-Experts also guess that three out of four people with prediabetes will eventually develop diabetes.
+Experts also estimate that three out of four people with prediabetes will eventually develop diabetes.

 The good news, however, is that once your doctor determines that your blood sugar is high enough to be classified as prediabetes (but not high enough to be diabetes), there are plenty of preventive measures you can take to stop the onset of full diabetes.
 The window of opportunity to prevent or slow the progression of prediabetes to type 2 diabetes is about three to six years.

-Make sure you take the following steps to be on the right path to fight diabetes and take the appropriate steps to lower your blood sugar level:
+Make sure you take the following steps to be on the right path to fight prediabetes and take the appropriate steps to lower your blood sugar level.

 Call for an Appointment